The Economics of Evil

 Conversely: when you're evil, the only game you want to - or can play - is domination.

-That's exactly Facebook's problem: because it's evil, it's massive network is a deadweight loss - Facebook is learning to co-create no value with it, just trying to extract value
+That's exactly Facebook's problem: because it's evil, it's massive network is a deadweight loss - Facebook is learning to co-create no value with it, just trying to extract value from it.

-to advertisers) isn't anything resembling strategy: the value of the network either shrinks or stays flat - but it certainly doesn't grow.
+And that's deeply dominated.
+Transferring value (from consumers to advertisers) isn't anything resembling strategy: the value of the network either shrinks or stays flat - but it certainly doesn't grow.

 And from a strategic point of view, that just opens massive market space for other players, by raising the costs of interacting on Facebook.